 A 150cc or higher large frame classic Vespa is ideal for:

 - hobby and collection

 - commuting: it is possible to hit the highway but not very comfortable

 - those with some technical know-how

 Classic, Small frame 50cc or 125cc

 In Europe, the small frame is still widely available.
-You can easily purchase a Vespa V50 for around 3000euros.
+You can easily purchase a Vespa V50 for around 3000 euros.
 It is a great classic model to start with and it isn’t as expensive as a large frame or the classic Primavera 125cc.

 The V50 can go around 31mph-50km per hour.
 If you want something with more speed then you should go for a classic Primavera.
 It has a 125cc engine but the frame is just as compact as the V50.
 The Primavera ET3 is a great classic Vespa.
 If you can find one then you have a winner.
 A well-restored or maintained classic Primavera can be sold for around 5000 to 7000 pounds which is about 6800 to 9600 USD.
 I’ve even seen them online for 17000 pounds (23000USD).

 The last small-frame classic Vespa produced by Piaggio was the Vespa PX50 and the PX125.
-They are sold cheap on the market.
+They are sold cheaply on the market.
 It has never been the best sold Vespa because the design is somewhat off.
 Then again if you find a nicely maintained PX and you just want to see if a classic is something for you, then you should have a go.
-In Europe, these models go for around 1500euro.
+In Europe, these models go for around 1500 euros.
 In the United Kingdom, I did find prices around 3,500pound but they were very good-looking ones and sold by a dealer.